Glen or Glenda: Plot

 A police inspector investigating the suicide of a transvestite named Patrick/Patricia seeks the advice of Dr. Alton, who narrates for him the story of Glen/Glenda.

 Glen started out by asking to wear his sister's dress for a Halloween party.
 The narrative explains that Glen is a transvestite, but not a homosexual.
 He hides his cross-dressing from his fiancée, Barbara, fearing that she will reject him.
 She voices her suspicion that there is another woman in his life, unaware that the woman is his feminine alter ego, Glenda.

 Alton narrates that Glen is torn between the idea of being honest with Barbara before their wedding or waiting until after.
 Glen confides in a transvestite friend of his, John, whose wife left him after catching him wearing her clothes.

 Glen/Glenda is caught in a storm.
 The sound of thunder drives him to collapse to the floor.
 An extended dream sequence begins, containing several vignettes symbolically depicting Glen's struggle with his sexuality.
 Glen/Glenda wakes and decides to tell Barbara the truth.
 She initially reacts with distress, but ultimately decides to stay with him.
 She offers him an angora sweater as a sign of acceptance.

-Back in Dr. Alton's office, he relates another narrative, this one concerning a World War II veteran named Alan who underwent sex reassignment surgery to become "a lovely young woman" named Anne.
+Back in Dr. Alton's office, he relates another narrative, this one concerning a World War II veteran named Alan who underwent sex reassignment surgery to become "a lovely young woman" named Ann.

+Dr. Alton says that Glen's case is less severe than Alan/Ann's.
+Alton tells Glen that he can take the Glenda identity, which comes from his father's meanness and his mother's dislike for her own father, and project it onto Barbara.
+Barbara says she will help Glen with his struggles, even accepting his wearing women's clothing; and eventually Glen and Barbara are happy together, as he successfully projects the Glenda identity onto her.

+Throughout the film, a threatening scientist in a skull-filled room makes bizarre pronouncements including some about the old nursery rhyme what little girls and boys are made of (snails and puppy dogs' tails, etc.).